lino-framework/cg/docs/membership.rst

 .. glossary::

+  Lino community

+    The group of natural or juridical persons who use the :term:`Lino framework` and adhere to the rules described in this guide when collaborating with other members.
+    Legally represented by :doc:`rumma` as long as there is no :doc:`lsf`.

   Community member

     A juridical or natural person who declares adhering to the :term:`Lino community` and the rules described in the community guide.

 See also :doc:`/actors`.

 Becoming a member
 =================

-As a :term:`site operator` you automatically become a :term:`community member` if you enter into contract with a :term:`service provider` who binds you to the rules described in the community guide.
+As a :term:`site operator` you become a :term:`community member` by entering into contract with a :term:`service provider` who binds you to the rules described in the community guide.

 As a :term:`service provider` you become a member when the :term:`community